-The impact of Model United Nations Conferences on global citizenship identity in a Greek Senior High School environment
+The impact of Model United Nations Conferences on the perception of global citizenship, for Greek senior high school students

-A Model United Nations Conference is a unique 3-day simulation procedure that takes place in various school environments all over the world, at regional, national and international level.
-Senior High School students take on the roles of delegates and ambassadors representing a specific country in various UN forums, discussing all the major issues that plague humanity today, closely following the official rules of procedure of the UN.
-The Model United Nations Conference constitutes the stage on which adolescents play the roles and enact the simulation.
+A Model United Nations Conference is a brief simulation that takes place in various school environments all over the world, at regional, national and international level.
+Senior High School students take on the roles of diplomats in various UN committees representing a country, an international or a non-governmental organization and engage in lobbying and negotiating, resolution drafting and debating in a role play scenario, adhering to the official rules and regulations set by the UN bodies and using the current UN agenda.

 Dr Marion Bowl

 Bastaki, M. (2013) Model United Nations Conferences and global citizenship, for Greek senior high school students, Paper presentation at 2013 British Educational Research Association (BERA) Annual Conference, University of Sussex, UK, 3rd-5th September 2013

 Bastaki, M. (2013) The impact of Model United Nations Conferences on the perception of global citizenship, for Greek senior high school students, Paper presentation at CiCe 8th Research Student Conference and Doctoral Workshop, ‘New Researchers for the New Europe: Identities and citizenship education: Controversy, crisis and challenges’, University of Lisbon, Portugal, 12-13 June 2013

 Bastaki, M. (2013) 'The use of photo-elicitation in exploring the perceived impact of Model United Nations Conferences on global citizenship identity, for Greek senior high school students', Paper presentation at the STORIES (Students’ Ongoing Research In Education Studies) Graduate Student Conference, Challenges and Innovation, 12-13 March 2013, Department of Education, University of Oxford.